bifeng/nlp_paper_colletion/multi-task learning.md

   MTL acts as a regularizer by introducing an inductive bias.
 As such, it reduces the risk of overfitting as well as the Rademacher complexity of the model, i.e. its ability to fit random noise.

-+ domain adaptation

-  MTL will help the model to generalize to new tasks in the future as a hypothesis space that performs well for a sufficiently large number of training tasks will also perform well for learning novel tasks as long as they are from the same environment.
-(Using two stage training strategy to do domain adaptation like in the MT-DNN model)